-Humidity Monitoring in Food Manufacturing
+Humidity Monitoring Equipment in Food Manufacturing

 Humidity is the amount of moisture present within a given environment, and it negatively contributes to the longevity and safety of perishable and frozen food.
 Humidity presents specific challenges to food manufacturing, including:

 - High variability based on product and transport conditions

 Perishable goods require different environments for different items.
 In general, fruits and meats prefer drier climates, while vegetables prefer more humid environments.
 Food manufacturers aim to provide consistent environmental conditions, but unsealed entryways, ice-buildup on equipment, and varying production temperatures create challenges maintaining uniform humidity levels.